- Oops!Something went wrong.Please try again later.

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-Bonanza Creek Energy's Earnings ESP sits at 31.85%, which, as explained above, is calculated by taking the percentage difference between the $1.78 Most Accurate Estimate and the Zacks Consensus Estimate of $1.35.
-BCEI is also part of a large group of stocks that boast a positive ESP.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+EOG has an Earnings ESP figure of 1.11%, which, as explained above, is calculated by taking the percentage difference between the $1.96 Most Accurate Estimate and the Zacks Consensus Estimate of $1.93.
+EOG Resources is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.